Making an application

 On the day

-You will participate in a group exercise, give a presentation and attend an interview.
+You will participate in different assessment exercises including a group exercise and an interview.
 Below are a few tips in relation to each of the exercises.

 The group exercise will start with silent reading time during which you can familiarise yourself with the information provided and make notes.
 At the end of the reading time you will be asked to start the discussion part of the exercise.
 Generally candidates enjoy the group exercise and very soon get engrossed in the topic and even forget that they are being observed!